telerik/maui-docs/controls/datetimepicker/commands.md

 * `ToggleCommand`(`ICommand`)&mdash;Allows you to show or hide the popup that is used for selecting a date value.
 * `ClearCommand`(`ICommand`)&mdash;Allows you to clear the displayed date.

-The following example demonstrates how to set `ToggleCommand` and `ClearCommand`.
+The following example demonstrates how to set the `ToggleCommand` and `ClearCommand`.

 **1.** Define the `RadDateTimePicker` and add two buttons for command binding: